History of Cheating and Cheat Codes in Video Games

-Have you ever wondered why cheating and cheat codes have been such an important part of gaming for so long?
+Have you ever wondered why cheating and cheat codes, like free fire hack mod androidhackers, have been such an important part of gaming for so long?
 Only in the past decade have we seen a lot of interest in cheating – although the motivation behinds those old cheats still lives in in surprising ways.
 Here’s how cheats first came to be – and why they stayed around.

 Codes and Countermeasures